TerryAckee/TonDigitStream/README.md

 : Dispalying my ability to successfully access fully written script from a peer or someone

-else and inject a procedure of my own + properly identify & adjust existing peer code only where necessary
+else and inject a procedure of my own + properly identify & adjust existing peer code only where necessary in real time on mp4 video recording with audio attached!
+Here below on this repository v scroll down to see v !

 ## Displaying [CONTINUAL DEPLOYMENT]